ChimeraTK/Watchdog/README.md

     sudo systemctl status chimeratk-watchdog.service

 Other options are `stop` used to disable the watchdog service or `start` used to enable it again.
 If the watchdog server dies for some reason it is restarted 1 minute after it exited.
 Furthermore the watchdog server will be started automatically during booting the system.

-The command above can be issued without entering the sudo password, because an according command is added to `/etc/sudoers` during the installation process.
+## Logging
+The watchdog server logging system uses different severity levels (*DEBUG*, *INFO*, *WARNING*, *ERROR*, *SILENT*).
+The default severity level is *DEBUG*.
+The severity level can be set for all process and the watchdog itself individually.
+Furthermore, the output stream of the logging messages can be set for all preccesses and the watchdog itself individually.
+By default messages are send to stdout and stderr.
+If a logfile name for the watchdog is set (*watchdog/SetLogFile*), messages are written to the corresponding logfile in addition.
+All processes and the watchdog write to the same logfile.
+The tail of this logfile can be inspected using *watchdog/LogfileTailExternal*.
+The length of the tail is controlled using *watchdog/SetTailLenght*.
+In contrast to this tail, the variable *watchdog/LogTail* only includes messages by the watchdog process.
+Similar each process provides his own messages: *process/LogTail*.
+The *LogFileTailExternal* variable includes the outpout of the process stared by the watchdog.
+This requires setting a logfile name for the process to be started (*process/SetLogfileExternal*).
+Again, for each process you can choose the output stream of the output produced by the started process using (*process/SetTargetStream*) and the severity level (*process/SetLogLevel*).